Drunk on a Plane

 Some defenses your lawyers might consider are:

-• Believed that an aggressor poses an immediate threat of harm to you
+• Only take action if you genuinely believe that the aggressor poses an immediate threat of harm to you.

 These days most incidents on airplanes end up going viral due to everyone recording on a plane once an incident starts to happen.
 So your defense team might have access to the video that could get the charges against you dismissed.